Britney Spears is finally free.

 “She has to ask permission, as if she were a child”

-“If you’re an adult, there is a legal presumption that you are competent to make decisions about a range of things, good, bad, or indifferent,” says Josephine Gittler, a law professor and the author of “Reforming the Guardianship and Conservatorship System: An Introduction.”
+“If you’re an adult, there is a legal presumption that you are competent to make decisions about a range of things, good, bad, or indifferent,” says Josephine Gittler, a law professor and the author of “Reforming Iowa’s Guardianship and Conservatorship System: An Introduction.”
 “Your decisions can be good or bad, but you are entitled as an adult to make decisions about your finances and your property and your medical care.
 But all states have laws that recognize that some people have diminished decision-making capacity.”

 Conservatorship is designed to be the solution to the problem of a legal adult who has a brain injury or mental health condition that renders them unable to properly care for their lives — so the courts assign someone else to do so for them.
 (Some states distinguish between conservatorship as covering financial matters and guardianship as covering personal matters, but California, where Spears lives, calls both conservatorships.
 Spears’s conservatorship covers both her finances and her day-to-day life.)